Tom Wright Keynote Speaker

 - Wall Street Journal's Asia Economics Editor (2013 - 2019)

 - Pulitzer Prize finalist

 Tom Wright is an investigative journalist and Pulitzer finalist.
 He is a speaker on financial fraud and politics.
-He is the co-author of New York Times bestseller “Billion Dollar Whale,” the true story of a Wharton University graduate who orchestrated one of the world’s largest ever financial heists—and used the proceeds to build a Hollywood empire.
+He is the co-author of New York Times bestseller ‘Billion Dollar Whale’, the true story of a Wharton University graduate who orchestrated one of the world’s largest ever financial heists—and used the proceeds to build a Hollywood empire.
 In 2021, Tom set up Project Brazen with his co-author, Bradley Hope.
 Project Brazen is a media studio uncovering true stories and developing IP for TV series and podcasts.

-Tom is the Wall Street Journal’s Asia Economics Editor.
+Most recently, Tom was the Wall Street Journal’s Asia Economics Editor.
 After beginning his career in Jakarta, he was the paper’s Pakistan correspondent at the time of increasingly tense US relations, culminating in the killing of Osama Bin Laden.
 Tom was one of the first journalists to arrive at the scene of the raid in which Navy SEALs killed the then world’s most wanted man.

 In 2013, Tom moved to Hong Kong in in his role as Asia Economics Editor.
 While there, he discovered the story behind ‘Billion Dollar Whale’ in what has become widely known as the 1MDB Scandal.
 A businessmen from Malaysia, Jho Low, used his extensive social connections to convince the country’s Prime Minister, Najib Razak, to create an investment fund.
 This fund, 1MDB, was financed with government money and investment banks helped raise another $10bn for it.